 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Cystic right oviduct is a reproductive disease affecting mainly older laying hens.
+Cystic right oviduct is a reproductive condition that affects laying hens.
 It is caused by the incomplete regression of the what would be, normally nonfunctional right oviduct.
 It can also be the result of an underlying illness such as infectious bronchitis virus.

 Cystic right oviducts range in size from small 2 cm diameter, elongated cysts to a large fluid-filled sac up to 10 cm in diameter and greater.
 When cysts grow large, they compress the abdominal viscera and can result in the appearance of a disproportionally enlarged abdomen.

 Certain breeds and strains (usually inbred) of egg laying hens are more susceptible to developing cystic right oviduct, such as the Rhode Island Red, White Plymouth Rock, Black Australorp, and Fayoumi.

 Supportive care: Isolate the bird from the flock and place in a safe, comfortable, warm location (your own chicken "intensive care unit") with easy access to water and food.
 Limit stress.
 Call your veterinarian.